 7. Final Decision

-After trying hearing aids, you will need to decide with your audiologist if the hearing aids are meeting your needs.
-If they are, your audiologist will arrange for the Ministry of Health to pay for the hearing aids.
+After trying hearing aids, you will need to decide with your approved assessor if the hearing aids are meeting your needs.
+If they are, your approved assessor will arrange for the Ministry of Health to pay for the hearing aids.

 Frequently asked questions

 Most people with hearing loss have reduced hearing in both ears.
-After your audiologist has done their assessment, you can discuss whether one or two hearing aids would be better for you.
+After your approved assessor has done their assessment, you can discuss whether one or two hearing aids would be better for you.
 If your hearing loss affects both ears you may get better results with two hearing aids.

 What costs might I have to pay?